celestiaorg/ethereum-zk-consensus-client/README.md

 ### Types

 ```
-MsgUpdateStateTransitionVerifier:
+MsgUpdateConsensusISM:
     public_outputs = length_prefix || trusted_state || new_trusted_state
 ```

 The length_prefix is the little-endian encoded u64 length of trusted_state.
 The length of new_trusted_state is arbitrary, but will usually match that of trusted_state.

-In the verifier module we store only new_trusted_state after verifying the proof against the current trusted_state (which is initally set when submitting MsgCreateStateTransitionVerifier).
+In the verifier module we store only new_trusted_state after verifying the proof against the current trusted_state (which is initally set when submitting MsgCreateConsensusISM).

 ## Instructions to run the POC